 - The Dependency Relationship expresses the content dependency of a requirement on another requirement.

-- The Verify Relationship to verify a requirement by a test case.
+- The Verify Relationship in order to verify a requirement by a test case.

 - The Copy Relationship identifies the relationship between a requirement copy and its original.